AP Sources: Justice will not charge Baton Rouge officers

 BATON ROUGE, La.
 (AP) — The U.S. Justice Department has decided not to charge two white Baton Rouge police officers in the death of a black man whose fatal shooting was captured on cellphone video, fueling protests in Louisiana’s capital and beyond, The Associated Press has learned.

-Federal authorities opened a civil rights investigation immediately after the July 2016 police shooting that killed 37-year-old Alton Sterling outside a convenience store where he was selling homemade CDs.
+Federal authorities opened a civil rights investigation immediately after the July 5, 2016, police shooting that killed Alton Sterling, 37, outside a convenience store where he was selling homemade CDs.

 A person familiar with the decision disclosed it to the AP on Tuesday.
 The person was not authorized to talk publicly about the decision and spoke to the AP on condition of anonymity.